I love NaNoWriMo, which is why this year I’m not doing it.

 I posted my awesome success on Facebook and Twitter.
-I was a NaNoWriMo success story!
+I was a NaNoWriMo winner!
 I had 50,000 words (more or less) of my new novel.

 During NaNoWriMo, I’d frequently written scenes just to reach my word quota.
 Some of these scenes took the novel in directions that later, in the sober light of editing, I couldn’t make work.
-Of course, that will happen with any first draft, even one written at a leisurely pace, but there was a hectic-ness to my NaNoWriMo writing that in the end did not serve me.
+Of course, that will happen with any first draft, even one written at a leisurely pace, but there was a hectic-ness to my NaNoWriMo writing that did not serve me.

-I understand the need for discipline, the bum glue that keeps authors in their seats until their daily quota is completed.
+I understand the need for discipline, the bum glue that keeps authors in their seats until they complete their daily quota.
 But where was the joy in adhering slavishly to the NaNoWriMo daily quota?

 I think not.

-I have four rules for how I now spend my writing time:
+I have four rules for how I spend my writing time: